-If the Central Bank ascertains that the affairs of a contributing institution are being conducted in a manner, which is detrimental to the interests of depositors, it may, by notice, increase the contributions of that contributing institution beyond the annual contribution stated above.
+If the Central Bank ascertains that the affairs of a contributing institution are being conducted in a manner which is detrimental to the interests of depositors, it may, by notice, increase the contributions of that contributing institution beyond the annual contribution stated above.

-The increased contributions are referred as Risk Adjusted Premiums.
-These are based on the quarterly ratings from Bank of Uganda.
+The increased contributions are referred to as Risk Adjusted Premiums.
+These are based on the quarterly ratings of contributing institutions by the Bank of Uganda.

-A Contributing institution whose overall performance shows an unsatisfactory or marginal rating shall be charged on a quarterly basis as follows:
+A Contributing institution whose overall performance shows an unsatisfactory or marginal rating shall be charged on a guarterly basis as follows:

-Marginal: additional charge of 0.1 percent of the average weighted deposit liabilities on top of the annual contribution.
-Unsatisfactory: additional charge of 0.2 percent of the average weighted deposit liabilities on top of the annual contribution.
+- a.
+Marginal: additional charge of 0.1 percent of the average quarterly weighted deposit liabilities on top of the annual contribution - b.
+Unsatisfactory: additional charge of 0.2 percent of the average quarterly weighted deposit liabilities on top of the annual contribution